jonathanprocter/remarkablymoving/replit.md

 This is a web-based calendar generator specifically designed for reMarkable e-ink tablets.
 The application creates PDF calendars optimized for the reMarkable's display characteristics, with features like time slot management, Google Calendar integration, and e-ink display optimization.
 The tool allows users to generate custom calendar layouts that work well on reMarkable devices for productivity and planning purposes.

+**Latest Update (Sep 2025)**: Extended sync capability to load complete calendar history from 2015-2030, with optimized chunked API requests and PostgreSQL storage for comprehensive calendar template generation.

 # User Preferences

 Preferred communication style: Simple, everyday language.